nikitautiu/anki-templates/README.md

 * (Optional) [Sans Forgetica](https://sansforgetica.rmit/) - used for most answers, falls back to Open Sans
 * (Optional) [Cloze Overlapper Add-on](https://ankiweb.net/shared/info/969733775) - used only for the overlapping clzoe cards.
 For Anki 2.1, you will need to [build it](https://github.com/glutanimate/cloze-overlapper#building) yourself.

+## Installation

+To add a template, simply create a new note type with the fields from  its `fields.txt` and copy the contents of `front.html`, `back.html` and `style.css` to the corresponding fields.

+**Note:** If you are using *Cloze Overlapper*, you also need to add your card type to the add-on settings in `Tools -> Cloze Overlapper Options -> General -> Names` (comma separated values).

 ## Style

 All cards use the same style from `style.css`.